Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: SMR Dataset

 \subsection{Dataset study}

-We plot several QP-SMR curves of randomly selected images in Fig. \ref{fig:smr sample cls and det} to give a first impression of how SMR curves look.
-It can be obviously observed that different images have different QP-SMR curves, thus the image's SMR is a content-related attribute.
-The distributions of SMR of the SMR dataset, \textit{i.e.} average SMR values under different QPs, are also presented in Fig. \ref{fig:smr distribution}.
-Both the QP-SMR curve of a specific image and the QP-SMR distributions of the SMR dataset can again prove the diversity of machines because if all machines have identical MVS characteristics, SMR should either always be $0$ (no machine is satisfied with the compression quality) or $1$ (every machine is satisfied with the compression quality), which is opposite against the truth.
+We plot several QP-SMR curves of randomly selected images in Fig.~\ref{fig:smr sample cls and det} to give a first impression of how SMR curves look.
+It is obvious that different images have different QP-SMR curves, thus the image's SMR is a content-related attribute.
+The SMR distribution of our dataset, \textit{i.e.} average SMR values under different QPs, are presented in Fig.~\ref{fig:smr distribution}.
+Both the individual QP-SMR curves and the overall SMR distributions underscore the prevalence of machine diversity again because if machines had identical MVS characteristics, SMR would consistently be either $0$ (no machine is satisfied with the compression quality) or $1$ (every machine is satisfied), which is opposite against the truth.

-Generally, SMR tends to decrease as QP increases, but the amplitude changes between QPs.
-When QP is small, SMR is decreased just slightly in most cases.
-While at large QPs, SMR often drops noticeably and becomes unusable under heavy compression.
-Interestingly, there can be significant SMR variations even between neighboring QPs for a certain image, indicating that QP and SMR do not have a monotonic correlation.
-In other words, a larger QP may lead to a higher SMR, or a worse compression quality may lead to more similar machine perceptions with original images.
-This finding is very important for three reasons.
-First, \textbf{many machines behave unstably in a similar way when facing compression distortions}.
-It is expected that a specific machine may have its own flaw that cannot distinguish good and bad compression quality precisely.
-But when many machines are considered all together, this uncertainty is anticipated to be erased, which is unfortunately not true.
-Second, it reveals that \textbf{the JND characteristics of MVS are inconsistent in the context of image and video coding}.
-Take the image classification task as an example.
-As described in section \ref{sec:smr}, the first machine JND point should locate at the minimum QP denoted by $q_\text{min}$ that $\text{S}(M_j; I_{q_\text{min}})=0$.
-However, it cannot be assured that $\forall q_x>q_\text{min}$, $\text{S}(M_j; I_{q_x})\equiv0$.
-For the object detection task, the situation is similar.
-Third, it demonstrates that \textbf{it is possible to obtain a higher SMR under heavier compression}, which is ideal for VCM because both lower bit-rate and better analysis performance for many machines can be achieved at the same time.
+Generally, SMR tends to decrease as QP increases, yet the amplitude changes across different QPs.
+For lower QPs, there is typically a slight decrease in SMR, while at higher QPs, SMR often drops noticeably and becomes unusable.
+Interestingly, there can be significant SMR variations even between adjacent QPs, indicating that QP and SMR do not have a monotonic correlation.
+In other words, a higher QP may sometimes lead to a higher SMR, implying that lower compression quality could result in more consistent machine perceptions.
+This observation holds substantial importance for two reasons.
+First, \textbf{many machines exhibit similar perceptual instability when facing compression distortions}.
+It is expected that a single specific machine might have its flaw that cannot precisely distinguish good and bad compression quality.
+However, this uncertainty is anticipated to be erased when many machines are considered together, which is surprisingly not true.
+Second, it reveals that \textbf{achieving higher SMR under heavier compression is feasible}, which is ideal for VCM as both lower bit-rate and higher analysis performance for many machines can be achieved simultaneously.